umutcamliyurt/Tails_or_Jails/README.md

 - Persistent remote access with highest privileges

-- Everyone on local network can control the system by connecting to machine's ip address (port 4444 for root and port 4445 for default user)
+- Everyone on local network can control the system by connecting to machine's ip address (port 4444 for root, port 4445 for fallback user shell and port 4446 for root meterpreter)

 <!-- BUILD -->
 ## Build it yourself:

     git clone https://github.com/umutcamliyurt/Tails_or_Jails.git